qiinori/A-Path-To-Web-Developer/Learning Notes/UserExperienceForWebDesign.md

 * Goals
 * Concerns

 How people got to ur website.
-88% search 11%direct
+88% search 11% direct
 Search term is essential.

 Tailor the content on your site to the group of users you care most about.